Coping with adverse weather conditions : Cold

 sailing in an omani dhow

-Our next stop was Khasab which is the capital of the Musandam Peninsula and an area known at the Norway of Arabia for its huge mountains and narrow inlets and It's still fairly off the beaten track to tourists.
-We took a traditional wooden Dhow for a full day’s sailing in and around the ‘fjords’; the highlight of the day was a huge school of dolphins, including youngsters, swimming alongside the boat.
+Our next stop was Khasab which is the capital of the Musandam Peninsula and an area known at the Norway of Arabia for its huge mountains and narrow inlets and which is still fairly off the beaten track.
+We took a traditional wooden Dhow for a full day’s sailing in and around the ‘fjords’; the highlight of the day was a huge school of dolphins, including youngsters swimming alongside the boat which was delightful.
 We stopped twice for swimming and snorkelling from the boat in crystal clear, emerald green water teeming with brightly coloured fish.
 Lunch on board was delicious spicy chicken, rice, salad, Arabic flat bread and fragrant mint tea.

 sailing the musandam peninsula